 Task-unrelated (meaningless) mind-wandering is common in depressed people, or when intoxicated.
 (MORE….)

-EXP: Mind-LESS reading is mental wandering into unrelated thoughts & feelings, while the eyes continue to scan the words without paying attention to their meaning.
-Decoupling reduces absorbing info from our senses, breaking down the connection between reader & text.
+EXP: Mind-LESS reading is mental wandering into unrelated thoughts & feelings while the eyes continue to scan the words without paying attention to their meaning.
+Decoupling reduces absorbing information from our senses, breaking down the connection between reader & text.

-DETACHMENT, a Sub-type of PTSD is a more intense non-pathological form of dissociation : An altered state of awareness with a sense of separation from some everyday experiences, in which the medial prefrontal cortex interferes with (shuts down) the normal working of the limbic system in its processing of emotion. (➡️Chart)
+DETACHMENT, a Sub-type of PTSD is a more intense non-pathological form of dissociation : an altered state of awareness with a separation from some everyday experience, in which the medial prefrontal cortex interferes with (shuts down) the normal working of the limbic system in its processing of emotion.